-- Section 7F, subsection (4A) states that "The Authority shall take what would constitute a reasonable profit for a registered undertaking in respect of its relevant health insurance business in the State, in respect of the 3 year period from 1 January 2016 to the end of 2018, as being a return on sales, gross of reinsurance and excluding investment income, that does not exceed 4.4 per cent per annum in respect of that business for that 3 year period taken as a whole and as calculated using approved accounting standards and having regard to the European Union framework for State aid in the form of public service compensation (2011) (2012/C8/03)." - Based on the above analysis it can be seen that Vhi Insurance DAC had a return on sales, gross of reinsurance and excluding investment income, of 3.0% over the 3 year period from 1 January 2017 to 31 December 2019.
-Thus it can be concluded that Vhi Insurance DAC as a net beneficiary of the RES, has not in respect of that period, made a profit which is in excess of the reasonable profit in respect of its relevant health insurance business in the State in respect of that period.
+- Section 7F, subsection (4A) states that "The Authority shall take what would constitute a reasonable profit for a registered undertaking in respect of its relevant health insurance business in the State, in respect of the 3 year period from 1 January 2016 to the end of 2018, as being a return on sales, gross of reinsurance and excluding investment income, that does not exceed 4.4 per cent per annum in respect of that business for that 3 year period taken as a whole and as calculated using approved accounting standards and having regard to the European Union framework for State aid in the form of public service compensation (2011) (2012/C8/03)." - Based on the above analysis it can be seen that Vhi Insurance DAC had a return on sales, gross of reinsurance and excluding investment income, of 2.2% over the 3 year period from 1 January 2018 to 31 December 2020.